Table of Contents

 - Turn off the heat, wait for about 1 minute and then remove the steamer from the pot.

-- Enjoy a freshly steamed super soft with juicy savory pork filling bun.
+- Enjoy a freshly steamed super soft juicy savory pork filling bun.

 Notes